Dave Grohl Confesses Kurt Cobain’s Suicide Helped Him Appreciate Life More

-Although he found it uniquely devastating at the time, Dave Grohl has explained that in the long-term the death of his Nirvana bandmate Kurt Cobain has helped him appreciate the value of his own life more.
+Although he found it uniquely devastating at the time, Dave Grohl has explained that in the long term, the death of his Nirvana bandmate Kurt Cobain has helped him to appreciate the value of his own life more.

 Speaking to CBS, the Foo Fighters frontman opened up about the death of his old friend and explained how Kurt’s passing gave him a new perspective on life.

-“When Kurt died, I remember the next day and thinking, ‘I still get to live’
+“When Kurt died, I remember the next day and thinking, ‘I still get to live.’

 “So I’m going to live everyday like it’s my last one.
 Even if it’s the worst day, I’m gonna try to appreciate it.”